FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

-This choice of forcing model is motivated by studies of temperature and historical trajectories of these concentrations ~\cite{manabe1967thermal, forster2007changes, myhre2014ipcc}, which have provided substantial evidence that the concentration-to-forcing relationship can be reasonably approximated by the combination of terms in (\ref{eq:F-chi-deterministic}).
-However, it is important to emphasise that (\ref{eq:F-chi-deterministic}) does not propose a robust physically-motivated model, but is rather more akin to statistical modelling, where the coefficients $\alpha_{\log}^\chi, \alpha_{\mathrm{lin}}^\chi, \alpha_{\mathrm{sqrt}}^\chi$ need to be fitted against climate model data.
-In fact, the values of the coefficients can vary substantially depending on the data used and the fitting procedure~\cite{leach2021fairv2}.

-Because the radiative forcing is a key driving quantity of the climate system, and therefore of the emulator, we argue it is critical to account for the uncertainty introduced by the FaIR model of radiative forcing.
-Specifically, this choice of simplified model of forcing reflects uncertainty caused by the lack of knowledge about the phenomenon we wish to describe, referred to as \emph{epistemic uncertainty}~\cite{hullermeier2021aleatoric}.
-We propose to account for this epistemic uncertainty over the forcing model through a Bayesian formalism, by placing a GP prior over the radiative forcing.

-We propose to use the deterministic forcing function $F(t)$ as the mean function of our GP, thereby ensuring that our prior will behave in expectation like the FaIR forcing model.
-To model uncertainty, we introduce a covariance function $K(t, t')$ acting over past emissions trajectories of the form
+To specify a GP prior over the radiative forcing, we must first specify a choice of mean function.
+We propose to use the deterministic forcing function $F(t)$ as the mean function of our GP.
+This choice ensures that our prior will behave on average like the FaIR forcing model.
+Second, we must introduce a covariance function that specifies how different forcing levels should correlate as a function of some input variable.

-where $E(t) = ^\top$ is a vector that represents emissions --- or cumulative emissions --- of atmospheric agents $\chi_1, \ldots, \chi_d$ at a given time, and $\rho$ is a user-specified kernel.
-We assume throughout a simple Matérn-3/2 kernel with automatic relevance determination for $\rho$ and discuss more sophisticated options in Section~\ref{section:discussion}.
-The prior we specify over the forcing is then formally defined by
+The radiative forcing level is primarily determined by the emission rate of short-lived forcing agents and the cumulative emissions of long-lived forcing agents.
+Therefore, we anticipate a correlation of forcing levels for similar long-lived and short-lived forcing agent emissions trajectories.
+Conversely, for dissimilar emissions trajectories, we expect the resulting forcing levels to be fairly different, resulting in a lower correlation.
+For this reason, we propose to specify our covariance function as a function of long-lived forcing agents' cumulative emissions and short-lived forcing agents' emission rates.